updated

 There are beautiful hiking trails to explore as well as a completely untouched island a few hundred meters from the shore.

-There are 2 established lodges a boat trip away you could visit.
-(Return boat trip around (at cost)
+There are 2 established lodges a boat trip away you can visit.
+Return boat trip (at cost)

 You can cruise the Lake on the Kayak, try standing up on the paddle board or snorkel with the hundreds of colourful fishes.

-You can learn how to cassava flour is made and cook nsima.
+You can learn how cassava flour is made and cook traditional nsima.

 PADI-certified scuba diving is available in Nkhata Bay.
-Check out 'Aqua Africa Malwi' for prices.
+Check out 'Aqua Africa Malawi' for prices.

 I can also help you plan your adventures in and around Malawi.